DataDog/documentation/content/en/cloud_cost_management/container_cost_allocation.md

   - Once based solely on CPU requests, generating `aws.cost.amortized.cpu.allocated`.
   - Once based solely on memory requests, generating `aws.cost.amortized.mem.allocated`.

-If your workloads are CPU-constrained, exclusively using cpu.allocated may work for you.
-Similarly, using exclusively mem.allocated may work for memory-constrained workloads.
+If your workloads are CPU-constrained, exclusively using `cpu.allocated` may work for you.
+Similarly, using exclusively `mem.allocated` may work for memory-constrained workloads.

-If you have a mix of CPU- and memory-intensive workloads, or you simply want a consistent way to visualize the costs ofconsidering all resources, you can use formulas and functions to create your own equation to combine CPU and memory costs.
+If you have a mix of CPU and memory-intensive workloads, or you simply want a consistent way to visualize the costs of considering all resources, you can use formulas and functions to create your own equation to combine CPU and memory costs.
 For example, for a 50/50 split, you can plot:

 $$\text"a " = \text" sum(aws.cost.amortized.cpu.allocated) by {team}"$$